awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-product-getting-started.md

    1. Choose to enable **QuickLaunch** on this product version\.
 QuickLaunch is a feature in AWS Marketplace\.
 Buyers can use QuickLaunch to create an Amazon EKS cluster quickly and launch your software on it by using AWS CloudFormation\.
 For more information, see [QuickLaunch in AWS Marketplace](https://docs.aws.amazon.com/marketplace/latest/buyerguide/buyer-configuring-a-product.html#buyer-launch-container-quicklaunch)\.

    1. In **Override parameters**, enter parameters that will be used in the Helm CLI commands that launch the software\.
 Buyers can override the provided default values\.
 If you have enabled QuickLaunch, also enter a parameter name and description for the CloudFormation form\.
+There is a limit of 15 parameters when using the AWS Marketplace Management Console, but there is no limit when using the AWS Marketplace Catalog API\.
+For more information, see [Adding a new version to a container\-based product](https://docs.aws.amazon.com/marketplace-catalog/latest/api-reference/container-products.html#container-add-version)\.
+**Note**
+Some **Override parameters** are required\.
+Amazon EKS Anywhere products require an **Override parameter** for license secret with a `DefaultValue` of `"${AWSMP_LICENSE_SECRET}"`\.
+For paid products, you must provide one **Override parameter** for service account configuration with the `DefaultValue` of `"${AWSMP_SERVICE_ACCOUNT}"`\.

    1. Choose **Hide passwords and secrets** to mask sensitive information in consoles, command line tools, and APIs\.
 For more information, see the `NoEcho` parameter documentation in [Parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) in the *AWS CloudFormation User Guide*\.